Home

 More in-depth knowledge on grading is presented on our Grading Coins section.
 There, you'll find a few thoughts on the importance of coin grading, a look at the ANA grading scale, plus more.

 The "Redbook" was one of many sources researched for trends.
-In its earlier years, the popular reference was somewhat sketchy by today's standards, as were all numismatic publications of those times.
+In its earlier years, the popular reference was somewhat sketchy by today's standards, as were all coin publications of those times.

-Many of the old coin values reported in the tables were researched from the vast holdings of the American Numismatic Association library.
+Many of the old coin values reported in the tables were researched from the vast holdings of the ANA library (American Numismatic Association).
 Reference materials include vintage advertisements, auction results, and a wide variety of numismatic periodicals and other publications from decades ago.

 Coin values of recent years were researched through much the same method, utilizing, of course, newer material.
 Data collection efforts for coin values of modern times were greatly augmented by Internet availability.